fbeltrao/dotnet-observability-sample/scenario2.md

 00-cd4262a7f7adf040bdd892959cf8c4fc-4a28d39ff0e725f2-01
 ```

-As you can observe there are 4 fields in the header value, separated by a '-':
+There are 4 fields in the header value, separated by a '-':

 - [Version](https://www.w3.org/TR/trace-context-1/#version): currently 00
 - [TraceId](https://www.w3.org/TR/trace-context-1/#trace-id): The trace identifier started by caller
 - [ParentId](https://www.w3.org/TR/trace-context-1/#parent-id): The span identifier that originated the call
-- [Trace flags](https://www.w3.org/TR/trace-context-1/#sampled-flag): current version only supported the flag `sampled` which indicates if the caller is sampling the request
+- [Trace flags](https://www.w3.org/TR/trace-context-1/#sampled-flag): current version only supported the flag `sampled`, which indicates if the caller is sampling the request

 ## Requirement validation